lzz5235/MyCollege/README.md

-This is my college graduation project about distrubute storage
+This is my college graduation project about distribute storage

 Designed by Jason Lee